joerg-walter-de/dokumente/satzung_en.md

 #### § 4 MEMBERSHIP
 * Members can be natural person and legal entities of any legal form.
 * The executive committee Der Vorstand entscheidet auf Antrag in Textform des Antragstellers über die Aufnahme.
 The executive committee is free in its decision.
 The decision is made known to the applicant in writing.
 The admission of minors requires the written approval of the parents or of the legal guardian.
 The membership starts the service of the confirmation of admission by the executive committee or on the date specified in the conformiation admission.
 * The minimum length of a membership term are a three months.
-The membership is automatically extended by three monthsDie Mitgliedschaft dauert mindestens ein Quartal eines Jahres, danach verlängert sie sich jeweils um ein Quartal eines Jahres.
+The membership is automatically extended by three months.
 * The membership ends:
   1. for legal entities with their dissolution.
   2. for natural persons with their death.